Construction began this month on the Douglas Building at 12th and Cherry.

 Matteo Ricci College is embarking on a very special year of milestones, beginning next week.

 Seattle University’s hosting of the 2008 Opus Prize was a magical moment that had an indelible impact on many faculty and staff.

 A study published by three SU faculty has won a prestigious award.

 Members of the SU community celebrate Earth Day, literally.

 Two leaders in expanding access to higher education will be celebrated at this SU’s commencement ceremonies on June 13.

 SU President Stephen Sundborg, S.J., gave a homily at Holy Thursday Mass.

 Jeanette Rodríguez will receive the Distinguished Teaching Award at the 25th Anniversary Alumni Awards Celebration on April 15.
-The professor and chair of theology and religious studies will be honored alongside four other awardees, including Alumnus of the Year General Peter Chiarelli,’72.

 Rather quietly and without much fanfare, a group of Fine Arts students raised $1,400 for the Haitian relief effort last month.

 Rob Deltete, professor of philosophy, offers a thoughtful review of Robert Wright's book, The Evolution of God.